kgroveshok/z80-homebrew/WORD-LIST.md

  MAX (  u1 u2 -- u3 )  Whichever is the largest value is pushed back onto the stack | TEST NO DEBUG

+ BYID ( u -- s )   Get the name of the file in the current BANK using the file ID u | TODO

+ BYNAME ( s -- u )   Get the file ID in the current BANK of the file named s | TODO

- SAVE  ( w u -- )    Save user word memory to file name w on bank u
+ SAVE  ( w u -- )    Save user word memory to file name w on bank u | TODO

- LOAD ( w u -- )    Load user word memory from file name w on bank u
+ LOAD ( w u -- )    Load user word memory from file name w on bank u | TODO

- BSAVE  ( w u a s -- )    Save binary file to file name w on bank u starting at address a for s bytes
+ BSAVE  ( w u a s -- )    Save binary file to file name w on bank u starting at address a for s bytes | TODO

- BLOAD ( w u a -- )    Load binary file from file name w on bank u into address u
+ BLOAD ( w u a -- )    Load binary file from file name w on bank u into address u | TODO

  READ ( n -- n  )  Reads next page of file id and push to stack | TESTING - Crashes on second read

+ UPPER ( s -- s ) Upper case string s  | TODO

+ LOWER ( s -- s ) Lower case string s  | TODO

+ SUBSTR ( s u1 u2 -- s sb ) Push to TOS chars starting at position u1 and ending at u2 from string s  | TODO

+ LEFT ( s u -- s sb ) Push to TOS string u long starting from left of s  | TODO

+ RIGHT ( s u -- s sb ) Push to TOS string u long starting from right of s  | TODO

+ NUM2STR ( n -- s ) Convert a number on TOS to string | TODO

- CONCAT ( s1 s2 -- s3 ) A string of u spaces is pushed onto the stack
+ CONCAT ( s1 s2 -- s3 ) A string of u spaces is pushed onto the stack | TODO

- FIND (  -- )

- CHAR ( u -- n ) Get the ascii value of the first character of the string on the stack | TO TEST

- STRLEN ( u1 -- Using given address u1 push then zero term length string to TOS )   |
+ FIND (  -- )  | TODO

- STRCPY ( u1 u2 -- Copy string u2 to u1 )   |
+ COPY ( u1 u2 -- Copy string u2 to u1 )   | TODO